ACFR-RPG/mtrx5700-resources/environment/not_supported_24_04_ros2_jazzy.md

 # Turtlebot 3 (not officially supported on ROS2 Jazzy)

-# OpenSLAM GMapping (not yet supported on ROS2 Jazzy)

 # Pip installs (Machine learning, visualisation) - Python environments are mandatory for non-apt packages in Ubuntu 24.04.
 You can alternatively use anaconda.
 sudo apt-get install python3-pip sudo apt install python3-ipython jupyter